Philosophy

 The Metric Trap

 Most products today are built backwards.
-Teams start with metrics — conversion rates, DAUs, retention curves — and work backwards to features.
+Teams start with metrics (conversion rates, DAUs, retention curves) and work backwards to features.
 The result is predictable: products that are optimized but not loved.

 You've felt this.
-You open an app and everything is technically fine — it loads fast, the UI is clean, it ticks every box on a product requirements doc.
+You open an app and everything is technically fine.
+It loads fast, the UI is clean, it ticks every box on a product requirements doc.
 But something is off.
 It feels hollow.
 Like nobody who built it actually uses it.

 That's the metric trap.
 When the dashboard becomes the product and the user becomes the data point.

 I've fallen into it myself.
 Early in my career, I'd celebrate a feature shipping on time without asking whether it shipped well.
-It took building multiple products — and watching some of them fail quietly — to understand the difference between something that works and something that matters.
+It took building multiple products, and watching some of them fail quietly, to understand the difference between something that works and something that matters.
 The products that stuck, the ones people actually came back to, were never the most feature-rich.
 They were the ones where someone on the team cared about how it felt.

 The best products aren't built by people who are good at optimizing.
 They're built by people who are good at caring.

 The question I keep coming back to is simple: would I use this myself?
-Not "does this hit our OKRs" — would I actually want to open this app on a Tuesday morning?
+Not "does this hit our OKRs."
+Would I actually want to open this app on a Tuesday morning?
 If the answer is no, something is wrong, and no amount of A/B testing will fix it.

-Let me be clear — I'm not against metrics.
+Let me be clear.
+I'm not against metrics.
 I live in them.

+The playbook works.
+It gets you to a solid product.
+Functional, measurable, defensible.
 But it doesn't get you to a great product.
 There's a gap between something that performs well on a dashboard and something someone genuinely loves.
 No framework covers that gap.
 No OKR captures it.
 No sprint story accounts for it.

 That gap is where everything I'm about to say comes in.